buildingblocks/tridion-mirror/README.md

  5. Go to your SDL Tridion 2011 URL and hit Ctrl+F5 to ensure the cache is clear.
  6. Open a Template Building Block, all being well you should see a new 'Enable Code Mirror' button on the Ribbon Toolbar.
- 7. Switch to the source tab and click 'Enable Code Mirror' to begin editting!
+ 7. Switch to the source tab and click 'Enable Code Mirror' to begin editing!
 (P.S You can now use the TAB key as it was intended!)

 ## Known issues

- * In this Alpha version, enabling the Code Mirror button while not on the Source Tab will cause the code in the Template Building Block to be hidden from view.
-Don't panic, just press the button twice and it will sort itself out.
- * Tabbing multiple lines is broken
+ * Certain code structures are not fully highlighted in Razor highlighting mode.